ViolinMai/OpenConverter/README.md

  - sudo pacman -S libreoffice

 ## on Windows:
  - Poppler is already bundled with the application, no need to install it manually. (if you have any problems, try downloading Poppler and add it to PATH).
  - You can download LibreOffice from here https://www.libreoffice.org/download/download-libreoffice/

- ## Windows set up note

 ## Installation